 Using Lil’ NERDy as an asset, the site strategy was then implemented to produce a bold, fresh site design.
 The design uses strong typography and bright colors to create an impactful and informative experience.

 NERDS walked away with a fun, efficient site that keeps users informed and delighted as their event draws closer.

 We provided an easy-to-use interface to minimize the barrier of entry for users.
-Maximized by a Mobile First approach, we condensed how much information was presented to allow users to quickly access the main features of the program which is entering exercise activity.
+Maximized by a Mobile First approach, we condensed how much information was presented to allow users to quickly access the main features of the program, which included entering exercise activity.
 While also accessible through desktop and laptop computers, the primary use case for the app was on the go, from a mobile device, for a user to track their progress.
 LCM went further, implementing QR Code functionality, allowing CDH to post flyers notifying staff of special activities.
-Scanning the QR Codes on those notices would transition the user's experience to the relevant area of the app.
+Scanning the QR Codes on those notices would transition the user’s experience to the relevant area of the app.

 Things went really well with the program, it met all of our needs really well and the employees loved it.

 The program has been met with amazing reception both from administration, and employee participation.
 The program is being further expanded and developed to be modular and rapidly deployed at partner healthcare facility partners.